 So imagine this.
 Take the perspective of your child if you can.
 I feel this huge catastrophic emotional reaction and it is just that.
 I do not have a symbolic image in my mind and/or I cannot see that I can have an intention to do something about it.

 Capacity for affective reciprocity enables regulation of behaviours and mood.
-And then you can use affect as a signal, so that when you feel an emotion coming on, you recognize it, and then can consider alternate actions to a catastrophic all-or-none reaction.
+That is, we learn to co-regulate with a partner based on having these affective, reciprocal interactions, or circles of communication, as we call them in Floortime, to avoid catastrophic emotional reactions.
+When you can use affect as a signal when you feel an emotion coming on, you recognize it, and can consider alternate actions to a catastrophic all-or-none reaction.

 IMPORTANT DISCLAIMER!
 This is not to say that all catastrophic or all-or-nothing reactions are due to this challenge.
 Certainly, many catastrophic reactions are a result of trauma, when signals are ignored and people are not listening to you.
-This is a separate issue.
-DIR/Floortime only encourages respectful, loving, warm and nurturing interactions where we attune to our child, and it is child-led.
+This is a very important separate issue.
+DIRFloortime® only encourages respectful, loving, warm and nurturing interactions where we attune to our child, and it is child-led.

-DIR/Floortime teaches you how to get those ‘circles of communication‘, as they are called—the affective reciprocity; the back-and-forth interaction with your child that need not be verbal—that are such an important part of development.
+DIRFloortime® guides you how to get those “circles of communication“, as they are called—the affective reciprocity; the back-and-forth interaction with your child that need not be verbal—that are such an important part of development.

-Now how many adults are not able to themselves use affect as a signal to adjust their own behaviour?
-Perhaps it’s even us as parents.
-And yet we expect this from our children at their current stage of development, no matter their age.
-It’s something to think about!
+How many adults are unable to use their own emotions as a signal to adjust their behavior?
+Perhaps even we, as parents, struggle with this.
+Yet, we expect this from our children—regardless of their age—at their current stage of development.
+It’s definitely something to reflect on!

-The DIR model addresses every one of these issues in such a straight forward, logical manner.
+The DIR® model addresses all of these issues in such a straight forward, logical manner.
 It shows us how to take one step at a time and just be human.
-Our affect makes us human.
-We will get into all of this at Affect Autism.
+Our affect and emotion make us human.
+We will get into all of this at Affect Autism with each new blog post.

-I’m going to help parents grasp these concepts so they are in your back pocket.
-Together we’ll help our children move along developmentally as well as help each other in the process.
-So next time, we are going to start to delve into what the ‘D’ is: Development.
+I’m going to support you, as parents or practitioners of Floortime, grasp these concepts so they are in your back pocket.
+Together we’ll support our children to move along developmentally as well as support each other in the process.
+Next time, we are going to start to delve into what the “D” is in the DIR® model: Development.
 It is the basis for moving forward.